 MLPs, or multilayer plastics, and polystyrene are piling high in Indian landfills and flooding our water bodies at an alarming rate.
 Nobody wants to pick up these plastics, and no recycling facility wants to take them in.
 For this reason, when you offset your plastic footprint, we decided to only collect and recycle the plastics that would have never been saved.

 We offset the volume equivalent of your plastic footprint in MLP and polystyrene plastic.
 These plastics are collected and then sent to a recovery facility to be co-processed.
-Co-processing is using plastic waste as a power source for energy intensive industries such as cement, lime, steel, glass, and power generation.
-These industries typically use coal as their primary source of energy; however, we offset this coal by using plastic waste as a viable substitute.
+Co-processing is using plastic waste as a power source for energy-intensive industries such as cement, lime, steel, glass, and power generation.
+These industries typically use coal as their primary source of energy; however, we negate the usage of coal by using plastic waste as a viable substitute.
 This way it’s a win-win: the plastics are cleanly co-processed for power generation and the amount of coal extracted and incinerated by that industry is reduced significantly.

-Reason 3: Empower one of the most marginalized groups in South Asia
+3. Empower Some of the Most Marginalized Groups in South Asia

 Waste workers play a significant role in the recycling industry in India.
 Because of waste workers, India has one of the highest recycling rates of PET plastic at 70%.
 However, despite these workers being the underground, environmental heroes of today, India’s ragpickers continue to struggle to meet even their most basic of needs.
 From their work, they are exposed daily to harmful substances, earn poor wages, and lack basic civic amenities.
 In their work, they are often exploited by more powerful players higher up the value chain, which limits their access to fair wages.
 Many live within the grounds of the landfill or on the outskirts in slums and struggle for basic sanitation, water supply, and electricity.
 These neighborhoods are typically unauthorised settlements that are not recognized by the local government and therefore do not get access to the city’s basic services.

-However, through the rePurpose platform, we work with organizations who rescue waste scavengers from these dangerous working conditions and offer them more secure, and financially stable jobs in the formal waste management sector.
+However, through the rePurpose Global platform, we work with organizations that rescue waste scavengers from these dangerous working conditions and offer them more secure and financially stable jobs in the formal waste management sector.
 They are given fair wages, safer working conditions, and contracts to prevent any means of exploitation.

-We believe that circular economy is the way for the future.
-Therefore, we are also working with brands with the aim of redesigning packaging, and with governments on legislative changes, to reduce plastic production at source.
-We are creating a Circular Economy Innovation Lab in collaboration with FMCG companies to identify sustainable packaging solutions, innovative circular business models, and recycling technologies that aim to reduce post-consumer waste and design out plastic all together.
+We believe that the circular economy is the way for the future.
+There is no one-stop solution to the problem so rePurpose Global is taking a multi-pronged approach.
+Therefore, we are also working with brands with the aim of redesigning packaging, and with governments on legislative changes, to reduce plastic production at the source.
+We are creating a Circular Economy Innovation Lab in collaboration with FMCG companies to identify sustainable packaging solutions, innovative circular business models, and recycling technologies that aim to reduce post-consumer waste and design out plastic altogether.

 In neutralizing your plastic footprint, you offset the plastics that you have created today, but we challenge you to rethink the plastics that you will generate tomorrow.
 We will give you customized, conscious living tips for reducing your plastic footprint and living an increasingly sustainable life.
 The plastic bottle starts with us: when we refuse disposable plastics and opt for reducing our waste in the first place, we begin catalyzing change in industries, innovations, and the environment.